 1.1.
-Responsibility for ensuring compliance with the provisions inherent in this Privacy Code rests with the Privacy Officer for the College, being the Manager, Information Management.
+Responsibility for ensuring compliance with the provisions inherent in this Privacy Code rests with the Privacy Officer for the College, being the Director, Information Systems.
 The Privacy Officer may delegate responsibilities to one or more College employees to act on his or her behalf, and to oversee the day-to-day management of personal information handling practices and procedures.

 1.2.
 The College uses contractual or other means to ensure that third parties with whom personal information is shared provide a comparable level of protection while information is being processed by them.

 1.3.
 To give effect to the principles of privacy, in addition to developing this Privacy Code, the College has:

 - Developed and implemented internal procedures to protect personal information;